A Study of British Genius: Contents

 was asked about their birthplace to create an accurate record.
-The best way of asking was to ask each grandparent from where they came.
-In the chapter on social class, to determine the social class of people most precisely, the fathers were asked what was their occupation.
+The best way of asking was to ask each grandparent where they came from.
+In the chapter on social class, to determine the social class of people most precisely, the fathers were asked what their occupation was.
 The occupation had to be the one at the time of the child's birth.

 The upper class was separated from the other occupations as its own group, and then underneath this, Ellis put the following: yeoman and farmers, church, law, army, navy, medicine, miscellaneous professions, officials, commercial, crafts, and then artisans and unskilled.
 So, based on the categories, Ellis did not consider any of these other professions in the upper class.
 He also suggested that the order of the professions may actually be considered a hierarchical relationship that others could use.
 When observing professions that are primarily in farms or in rural areas, Ellis decided that these places provided a much larger potential for intellectual development than urban cities.
 The predictions for the future were that he did not believe the cities would ever catch up to the rural growth.
 Dividing this further, he felt that individuals in rural areas of the lowest classes were able to achieve greater intellectual contributions than those in urban areas.
 In the section talking about heredity, it seems that Ellis supported the idea that it is a large part of people's natural intelligence.
 He also said that it was not the only concept that mattered.
 Ellis then considered childhood and youth.
 He pointed out that most of the people who grew up to be prominent people, such as Charles Dickens, had very delicate childhoods.
 Some of them were not expected to live past infancy, and some almost died.
 Many of these people also had parents who had died before or after the birth of their children.
 Ellis argued that this also showed the inherited frailty of families.